aeeckhou/shallowHRD/README.md

 ## Outputs

-All the files will be created in the SAMPLE_NAME directory.
+All the figures and files created by the script will be available in the SAMPLE_NAME directory.

-The summary plot recapitulating all the information will be in this format :
+The summary plot figure recapitulating all the information will look like this :

 ![alt text](https://github.com/aeeckhou/shallowHRD/blob/master/summary_plot_example)